Eddy Rodríguez (catcher): San Diego Padres

 In 2011, Rodríguez returned to organized baseball when he signed a minor league contract with the San Diego Padres.
-He was promoted to the Padres on August 1, 2012, from the Lake Elsinore Storm of the Class A-Advanced California League, after starting catcher Yasmani Grandal was placed on the disabled list.
+He was promoted to the Padres on August 1, 2012, from the Lake Elsinore Storm of the High–A California League, after starting catcher Yasmani Grandal was placed on the disabled list.

 Rodríguez made his Major League debut on August 2, 2012, against the Cincinnati Reds.
 He hit a home run off of Johnny Cueto in his first major league at-bat.
 Rodríguez made two starts for the Padres in 2012, going 1 for 5 at the plate.
 He was optioned to the Triple-A Tucson Padres on August 9 when opening-day catcher Nick Hundley was recalled.

 On September 4, 2012, Rodríguez was designated for assignment and moved off the 40-man roster.
 The Padres re-signed Rodríguez as a minor-league free agent and invited him to 2013 spring training.

 Tampa Bay Rays

-Rodríguez signed a minor league deal with the Tampa Bay Rays in January 2014.
+On January 15, 2014, Rodríguez signed a minor league contract with the Tampa Bay Rays.
+In 13 games for the Triple-A Durham Bulls, he batted .152/.204/.239 with one home run and four RBI.
+Rodríguez was released by the Rays organization on May 5.

 New York Yankees

-He signed a minor league contract with the New York Yankees for the 2015 and 2016 seasons.
-He received a non-roster invitation to spring training on February 5, 2016.
+On January 16, 2015, Rodríguez signed a minor league contract with the New York Yankees organization.
+In 57 games split between the Double–A Trenton Thunder and Triple–A Scranton/Wilkes-Barre RailRiders, he compiled a .171/.202/.261 batting line with three home runs and 20 RBI.
+On February 5, 2016, Rodríguez received a non–roster invitation to spring training.
+He spent the 2016 campaign back with Scranton, hitting .214/.265/.329 with three home runs and 13 RBI across 44 appearances.
+Rodríguez elected free agency following the season on November 7, 2016.

-Minnesota Twins

-In December 2016, Rodriguez signed a minor league contract with the Minnesota Twins.

-Second Stint with Yankees

-The Twins released him after spring training, and he signed a minor league contract with the Yankees.
-He elected free agency on November 6, 2017, and ended his playing career.
+On December 15, 2016, Rodríguez signed a minor league contract with the Minnesota Twins.
+The Twins released him after spring training, and he signed a minor league contract with the Yankees on April 3, 2017.
+Rodríguez spent the year with the Triple–A Scranton/Wilkes-Barre RailRiders, playing in 83 games and hitting .177/.227/.298 with eight home runs and 31 RBI.
+He elected free agency following the season on November 6, 2017, and ended his playing career.